Conexiotechnologies/nrf9151-batteryless-cellular-iot/README.md

 ## Compiling the application using nRF Connect Extension

-Prior to compiling the golioth-acs_vibetrack application, we first need to generate the device build configuration for the project by clicking on the **Add Build Configuration** option.
+Prior to compiling the application, we first need to generate the device build configuration for the project by clicking on the **Add Build Configuration** option.

 This opens a new tab, asking the user to select the board for which the build configurations will be generated.
 In our case, we will